Tagrand/makers-cloud-engineering-exercise/README.md

 ## Approach <a name= "approach"> </a>

-So my focus was to break down the task into clear smaller steps.
-So I broke the project down into versions (or checkpoints).
+My focus is to break down the task into lots of smaller steps - to this I created versions at the start of the project to act as checkpoints.
 My reasonsing for this, was rather than design everything in one go and then go off and code, I had clear points to stop, reflect and adapt my plans.
-Also by focusing on reaching the smaller targets, I keep my programme simpler to start with and if I turn out to do something badly, its easier to turn back and  correct.
+Also by focusing on reaching the smaller targets, I keep my programme simpler to start with and if I turn out to do something badly, its easier to turn back and change.

 This approach to design is something I am trialing so any feedback would be really helpful.
+In my commits I've tried to add explanations for the order of my decisions.

-I decided to do the task in Ruby, as this website is quite light and I felt that doing it with Sinatra and Datamapper were small enough tools for the job.
-Also Capybara and Rspec are excellent for testing this site.
+I decided to do the task in Ruby, as this website is quite light and I felt that doing it with Sinatra and Datamapper were simple enough tools for the job.
+This would give me space to challenge myself in other ways (particularly using AWS for the first time.)
 My original plan is to use AWS to deploy the site as a challenge, as there seems to be good support for Ruby and its totally new to me (but is also heavily used by the FT.)
+Also I have added a version where I use Origimi, because this looks great.

 #### Targets (Written before starting) - no more than 4 points
 - Only focus on reaching a checkpoint, don't worry about the extra complexity until you get there.